UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Virtual_Stage_Detailed_Scenario.md

 ### A) Window Delivery (QDrone2 Only)

-- Delivery is performed directly to the apartment window
+- Delivery is performed directly to the apartment window.
 - This delivery mode provides bonus points.
 - Window delivery locations are indicated by yellow pads.